ImScientist/plotly-web-app/README.md

     flask run
     ```

 - Speed up the app
+  You have probably noticed that figures do not update instantly when you
-  Idea: Instead of splitting the data, calculating the roc-auc scores,
+  change some parameters.
+Instead of splitting the data, calculating the
+  roc-auc scores,
-  generating and plotting the new figures, we can generate, dump and load all
+  generating and plotting the new figures for every change in the data
+  splitting parameters, we can generate, dump and load all possible
-  possible figures and roc-auc scores.
+  figures and roc-auc scores.

   Generate the content by executing:
     ```shell script